Office of the Registrar and Academic Services

 Standards of Progress

 All graduate students must have a cumulative grade point average (GPA) of at least 3.00 in order to graduate with a master’s or doctoral degree.
-In addition, all graduate students must maintain a cumulative graduate GPA of at least 3.00 in order to remain in good standing.
+In addition, all graduate students must maintain an overall cumulative graduate GPA of at least 3.00 in order to remain in good standing.

 If a graduate student is placed on academic probation, the student is required to earn a cumulative graduate GPA of a least 3.00 within the next three courses taken (normally nine hours of course work).

 Successful achievement of this expectation will result in the master’s, DNP, or DBA student being reinstated to regular academic status.

 Failure to fulfill this expectation may result in the dismissal of the master’s, DNP, or DBA student.

 Although there are no set limitations on the number of courses a master’s, DNP, or DBA student may take in a semester while on academic probation, it is imperative that the student recognizes the necessity of improved academic performance in order to regain the minimum graduate GPA of 3.00 within the next three courses.

 A student on academic probation cannot apply for a graduate assistantship.
 A student who is a graduate assistant and who is placed on academic probation may be reappointed for a second year provided he/she is making reasonable progress toward completion of degree requirements.
 In this situation, the student’s graduate program director will need to provide the Dean with a written recommendation presenting a sufficient case for reappointment.